unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Keen Smell_**.
 The swarm has advantage on Wisdom (Perception) checks that rely on smell.

 **_Swarm_**.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny rat.
-The swarm can’t regain hit points or gain temporary hit points.
+The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny rat.
+The swarm can't regain hit points or gain temporary hit points.

 **Actions**

-**_Bites_**. _Melee Weapon Attack:_ +2 to hit, reach 0 ft., one target in the swarm’s space. _Hit:_ 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
+**_Bites_**. _Melee Weapon Attack:_ +2 to hit, reach 0 ft., one target in the swarm's space. _Hit:_ 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.

 #### Swarm of Ravens